jovako/Bomberman/README.md

 test4 to test11: agents trained on rule\_based data with number indicating range of vision, subfield1 features
-coincollecter: agent trained on rule_based with 4 vision and coin coordinates, plots in report norl.py: code for training coincollecter
+coincollecter: agent trained on rule_based with 4 vision and coin coordinates, plots in report norl.py: code for training the coincollecter

 testminimal: agents trained on minimal1 to minimal8 data
 testrewards: agent trained on rewards1 to rewards8 data
 testweights: agent trained on weighted rule\_based data, subfield2 features

 testnearest5: agent trained on rule\_based data, vision 5, subfield2 features.
-Our final agent
+Our final agent we then call "Klaus"

 rule: rule\_based\_agent, just renamed for easier calling